alexprice1/Bold/README.md

 # Novation-Mobile

-Novation-Mobile is a framework using a NodeJS/MongoDB/Socket.IO/Redis stack.
-It was build by [Novation Mobile] to create scaleable Node.js servers with an emphasis on quick, standardized development.
+Novation-Mobile is a framework using a NodeJS/MongoDB + Mongoose/Socket.IO/Redis stack.
+It was built by [Novation Mobile](http://www.novationmobile.com) to create scaleable Node.js servers with an emphasis on quick, standardized development.

+Get the source from [GitHub](https://github.com/chapinkapa/novation-mobile) or install via NPM

+    npm install novation-mobile --save

 ## Version